 A guide to discovering the destination: Pavones, Punta Banco and beyond.

-There is a refreshing waterfall in the garden to cool off in as well as numerous waterfalls along the jungle/beach edge as you walk south from the Rancho.
+Waterfall Oasis: Refresh yourself in the waterfall within our garden or explore the numerous waterfalls along the jungle and beach edge as you stroll south from the Rancho.

-For a nice siesta try one of our hammocks that can be found under the palm trees near the beach.
+Relaxation: Unwind in one of our hammocks under the palm trees near the beach, perfect for a rejuvenating siesta.

 Book your adventure